boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Legend Label Colors

-This allows you to change the chart legend title and label colors.
+This enables you to modify the title and label colors of the chart legend.

 ![Chart Legend Color Option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/legend-label-color-option.png)